allenfromu/Open-Chord-Scala/README.md

  >
  ```
  Apparently, the key-value pair is uploaded to chord 3(Australia)
-* Now I am going to keep the chord 3 from the system, and its successor should backup its entries for it.
+* Now I am going to kill chord 3 from the system, and its successor should backup its entries for it.
  * First, Chord 3 should be removed from the system, let's lookup the successor list of Chord 2(China)
    ```
    >SL